SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/index.md

 Incoming requests can arrive through many channels, and there is more than one way to register and reply to them.
 How request handling progresses will vary from request to request.

-A customer service system is all about providing your customers the answers they are looking for and saving their customer information.
-Whenever you reply to a customer, they will receive an email from you.
+A contact service system is all about providing your contacts the answers they are looking for and saving their contact information.
+Whenever you reply to a contact, they will receive an email from you.
 Which is why it is important to [create your email signature][15].

 ## Typical tasks

 * [Take responsibility for requests][1]
 * [Ask another request handler for help][2]
-* [Reply to customer][4]
+* [Reply to contact][4]
+* [Edit message][9]
 * [Split requests][5]
 * [Forward messages or multiple requests to external parties][3]
 * [Add requests to the favorites list][6]
 * [Close requests][7]
-* [Edit message][9]

-Different companies have different routines for request handling and can use SuperOffice Requests in different ways.
+Different companies have different routines for request handling and can use SuperOffice Service in different ways.
 Below we have set up two real-life scenarios showing some of the available options.
-These scenarios will show you how you can reply efficiently when a customer has submitted a request by email and when a customer calls in with a problem or a question.
+These scenarios will show you how you can reply efficiently when a contact has submitted a request by email and when a contact calls in with a problem or a question.

-![All requests submitted by email end up in the unassigned queue.
-Here you can pick a new service request to handle -screenshot][img1]
+![Dashboard for Requests with lists of own open requests and a queue for unassigned requests.
+Here you can pick a request to handle -screenshot][img1]
+*Dashboard for Requests with lists of own open requests and a queue for unassigned requests.
+Here you can pick a request to handle.*

-## Scenario 1: The customer submits the request by email
+## Scenario 1: The contact submits the request by email

-1. The customer writes an email to support@company.com or fills out a form in a user-support portal.
+1. The contact writes an email to support@company.com or fills out a form in a user-support portal.
-1. The customer receives [automatic acknowledgement][11] of receipt of the enquiry.
+1. The contact receives [automatic acknowledgement][11] of receipt of the enquiry.
-1. The enquiry from the customer is automatically registered as a request in SuperOffice CRM.
+1. The enquiry from the contact is automatically registered as a request in SuperOffice CRM.
 1. The request ends up with a request handler in SuperOffice CRM.
 See [Assign requests][12] and [Find requests][13].
 1. The request handler reads through the request.
 1. The request handler is unable to fulfil the request on their own and does one of the following:
     * [Asks a colleague][2].
     * [Gets help from outside][3].
-1. The request handler [sends a response to the customer][4].
+1. The request handler [sends a response to the contact][4].
 1. The request handler [closes the request][7] and proceeds to deal with other requests.

-## Scenario 2: The customer calls the request handler
+## Scenario 2: The contact calls the request handler

-1. The customer has a problem with a product and calls user-support.
+1. The contact has a problem with a product and calls user-support.
 1. The request handler who answers the call [registers the request][14].
 1. The request handler is unable to fulfil the request on their own and does one of the following:
     * [Asks a colleague][2].
     * [Gets help from outside][3].
-1. The request handler [sends a response to the customer][4].
+1. The request handler [sends a response to the contact][4].
 1. The request handler [closes the request][7] and proceeds to deal with other requests.

 ## <a id="ai" />Efficient handling of requests using AI